Cleancodefactory/CoreKraft/Documentation/ActionQuery/DefaultLibraries.md

 **Trim(string)** - Trims the string and returns the resulting string.

+**EncodeBase64(arg)** - Converts the to string and encodes it to base64 which is returned as string.

+**DecodeBase64(arg)** - Converts the argument to string and decodes it from base64 to UTF8 string.

+**MD5(arg)** - Converts the argument to string, then treating it as UTF8 string converts it to bytes.
+The hash is calculated from those bytes and returned as string containing the resulting has in bytes listed in hexdecimal (two digits per byte).

 #### List functions

 The default library supports work with lists which are internally represented as `List<ParameterResolverValue>` classes.
 This means that any lists received from outside (from node parameters for example) must be converted to internal lists (we will call them AC lists below) before the other functions can be used on them.